-- 2.1 If your kitchen sink does not have an existing 1/2 inch faucet hole, you will have to drill one.
+- 2.1 If your kitchen sink does not have an existing 1⁄2" faucet hole, you will have to drill one.
 (Refer to How to drill a Hole on Sink or Counter-top).
 Wipe clean and dry the area. - 2.2 Slip the front plate on the faucet stem, followed by the rubber washer.
 Insert the faucet stem into the hole on the countertop.
-Under the sink, slip on the back rubber washer, and tighten the nut with the plastic wing. - 2.3 Slide the quick connect fitting up the push-in adapter on the base so that it seats securely into the faucet stem, then lock it in place by sliding the blue clip under the collet. - 2.4 Insert the BLUE tubing about Insert tubing about I/2 inch into the push-in fitting, and again, secure it with the blue clip.
+Under the sink, slip on the back rubber washer, and tighten the nut with the plastic wing. - 2.3 Slide the quick connecting up the pushin adapter on the base so that it seats securely into the faucet stem, then lock it in place by sliding the blue clip under the collet

+2.4 Insert the BLUE tubing about 1/2 inch into the push-in fitting, and again, secure it with the blue clip.